GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Jangling Mound {WiP}.md

 **Single Minded**: The jangling mound's focus on its mission is so strong it is unaffected by mind-influencing affects and fear-based effects.
 If an object of their horde is presented, their focus will shift to it.
 Oncethe mound has acquired all missing loot, it will return it to the horde where it will cease to exist.

 **Limited Senses**: The jangling mound is devoid of organs to sense, but can sense the vibrations in each coin just as well as any human ear- essentially giving it a sense of hearing and touch.
 It is also *capable of seeing from the facing of each of its coins, essentially giving it a sphere of vision*.

+**Great Leap**: Its jump distance is doubled.

+**Roll along**: The jangling mound does not brawl but tramples instead.
+Against a foe of greater size, it suffers an instance of disadvantage for each step of difference in size category.
+Trampling attacks made against the jangling mound have disdvantage.

 **Destroying a Jangling Mound**: The jangling mound does not cease to exist when brought to 0 points of undeath, but does become inert. *After a number of rounds equal to 1d20 + the $ value of the missing loot, the jangling mound will reconstitute with a number of points of undeath equal to the rounds it requires to reconstitute*.
 A jangling mound is not properly destroyed until its horde has been restored or completely destroyed.